 - Participated in a discrimination or harassment investigation, complaint, or lawsuit

-Complaining about or “opposing” discrimination, harassment, or illegal practices in the workplace – This includes complaining to Human Resources or management, it doesn’t matter if your complaint was written or verbal.
+Complaining about or “opposing” discrimination, harassment, or illegal practices in the workplace includes complaining to Human Resources or management, and it doesn’t matter if the complaint was written or verbal.

-Filing a discrimination complaint or charge – This includes filing a discrimination charge with the Equal Employment Opportunity Commission (EEOC) or the Wisconsin Equal Rights Division (ERD), it doesn’t matter if one or both agencies don’t believe the discrimination actually happened.
+Filing a discrimination complaint or charge includes filing a discrimination charge with the Equal Employment Opportunity Commission (EEOC) or the local equivalent, and it doesn’t matter if one or both agencies don’t believe the discrimination actually happened.

-Participating in a discrimination or harassment investigation, complaint, or lawsuit – This includes testifying, assisting, or participating in an investigation, proceeding, or hearing in any way.
+Participating in a discrimination or harassment investigation, complaint, or lawsuit includes testifying, assisting, or participating in an investigation, proceeding, or hearing in any way.